A Large-Area Optical Time Projection Chamber for Hard X-ray Polarimetry with Directional Imaging of Low-Energy Electron Recoils: Introduction

 The prototype detector used in this work features a standard 10 $\times$ 10 cm$^2$ thin triple-GEM amplification stage with 2 mm inter-GEM spacing operated with 2.5 kV/cm between them and the last electrode grounded.
 A cathode is positioned 5 cm above the first GEM, and a circular field cage of 7.4 cm diameter composed of silver wires encased in 3D printed plastic rings spaced about 1 cm ensures field uniformity in the drift region.
-The GEMs are powered by the HVGEM \cite{CORRADI200796}, a dedicated high voltage supply which works as an active high voltage (HV) divider.
+The GEMs are powered by a custom floating High Voltage Power supply \cite{CORRADI200796}, a dedicated high voltage supply which works as an active high voltage (HV) divider.
 The TPC, typically operated in continuous gas flux mode, is enclosed in a 3D printed black plastic light-tight box that contains a gas-tight acrylic internal vessel.
-A thin window of highly transparent Mylar decouples the gas detector from the optical readout, which consists of a C14440-20UP ORCA-Fusion sCMOS camera placed at a distance of $(20.5 \pm 0.3)$ cm and focused through a Schneider Xenon lens on the last GEM plane.
+A thin window of highly transparent Mylar decouples the gas detector from the optical readout, which consists of a C14440-20UP ORCA-Fusion sCMOS camera placed at a distance of $(20.5 \pm 0.3)$ cm.
+A Schneider Xenon lens, coupled with the camera, focuses the last GEM plane.
 The camera possesses a squared silicon sensor of 1.498 $\times$ 1.498 cm$^2$ area, segmented in 2304 $\times$ 2304 pixels.
 Each pixel features a Quantum Efficiency (Q.E.) of about 80\% at 600 nm, and a readout noise of 0.7 electrons RMS.
 Within this scheme, the camera images an area of $\sim$ 11.3 $\times$ 11.3 cm$^2$, resulting in an effective pixel size of $\sim$ 49 $\times$ 49 $\mu$m$^2$.
+This pixel size is comparable to the pixel size of a Gas Pixel detector or of a GridPix detector, but on an area 60 times larger.
 Figures~\ref{fig:detSketch} and \ref{fig:detPhoto} show a schematic of the setup and actual picture of the detector, respectively, while Fig.~\ref{fig:detGeant} shows the relative Geant4 geometry simulated and used in the analysis discussed in Sec.\ref{sec:analysis}.
 For the measurements reported in this paper, not only the $ He/CF_4$60/40 gas mixture was employed representing the Dark Matter search standard in the CYGNO experiment context, but also alternative $He/CF_4$ ratios and $ Ar/CF_4$ mixtures were explored as a better choice for the polarimetric approach.